shastrihm/dropfind/README.md

 will be printed to the console.

 ## Updating
+If this GitHub repository is more up-to-date than your local repo, and you would like to update it: from the directory dropfind was cloned to, in GitBash, run the command `git pull origin main`

 ## Usage
 Note : Tensorflow GPU warnings are suppressed.
 Unsuppress them by commenting out the `logging.getLogger('tensorflow').setLevel(logging.FATAL)` at the beggining of `dropfind.py`.